worktheclock/replit.github.io/repls/web-hosting.md

 the web project is re-run.
 Running a web repl will update its live version.

 Note that a repl's public link will persist, even after the repl has been deleted.
-You can clear a repl of it's server code before deleting it in order to prevent it from loading.
+You can clear a repl of its server code before deleting it in order to prevent it from loading.

 ## Custom Domains